Alluxio/alluxio/docs/Command-Line-Interface.md

 ```

 ## chmod
 The `chmod` command changes the permission of file or directory in Tachyon.
-Currently octal modes
+Currently octal mode
 is supported: the numerical format accepts three octal digits which refer to permissions for the
 file owner, the group and other users.
 Here is number-permission mapping table: